Speakers: Luis Hernan (Chief Operations Officer), Manuel Ibáñez (Chief Commercial Officer)

 Kunder uses Paymo since 2014 to track their developers’ time, plan tasks and schedule their workload.
 They went one step forward too and used Paymo’s API to customize the solution to their own workflow.
 Thus several matrixes have been created to point out a user’s work velocity, his attendance, as well as the project’s delivery speed.
 The platform “gives us eyes”, to quote CCO Manuel Ibáñez, “to see what’s going on with all the projects”.

 Paymo also helps Kunder see how much capacity they have at any given time, through the Team Scheduling feature.
 Users get scheduled in advance, having thus a big picture over the team’s usage.
 This improves the communication between the operations and commercial department, as they are both on the same page when drafting project estimates.
-Manuel remarks: “I know what to tell to our clients and how to manage our commercial speech with them, as well as be able to give them information about the schedule of our new projects.”
+Manuel remarks:

 Another benefit is that they know exactly what kind of developers they need.
 A project might require more front-end or back-end developers, depending on the case.
 Or perhaps additional workforce.
 Paymo helps Kunder see if they’re understaffed or not, and how their staff is distributed.